zezhehh/Make-Story-Together/README.md

 - user
 - screen_name
 - created_at
-- joined - ManyToMany of Story
+- stories - ManyToMany of Story
+- groups - ManyToMany of Group

 ### Discipline